tokkonopapa/WordPress-IP-Geo-Block/_codex/02. FAQ/01/what-should-i-do-when-i-m-locked-out.md

-After reconfiguring "**Maching rule**" and "**Country code for matching rule**" at "**Validation rule settings**" properly, do not forget to restore the `ip-geo-block.php` on your server to the original.
+After reconfiguring "**Maching rule**" and "**Country code for matching rule**" at "**Validation rule settings**" properly, do not forget to restore the `ip-geo-block.php` on your server to the original one.

 ### Another solution at emergency ###